hazelcast/hazelcast-jet/site/docs/design-docs/002-job-level-serialization.md

 Each job execution gets its own `SerializationService` which encapsulates job-level serializers and fallbacks to cluster `SerializationService`.

-Job-level serializers can be used to read/write data from/to IMDG `Observable`s, `List`s, `Map`s & `Cache`s.
+Job-level serializers can be used to read/write data from/to local IMDG `Observable`s, `List`s, `Map`s & `Cache`s.

 Job-level `SerializationService` serializers have precedence over any